linkages/vic-presentation/PITCHME.md

 ## Build a container
 @snapend

 VIC does not support building a container.
-You will need to do that localy and then push the image to VIC.
+You will need to do that locally and then push the image to VIC.

 ---
 @snap[north-west]